CodeYourFuture/CYF-PD/content/blocks/reviewing-and-improving-goals/readme.md

       Break the group up into small groups.

-      1. Each trainee should present their SMART goals and Weekly Activity spreadsheet.
+      1. Each trainee will present their SMART goals and Weekly Activity spreadsheet.

-      2. The other team members will listen to it and then share their feedback, focussing on making the goals as SMART as possible.
+      2. The other team members will listen to it and then share their feedback, focusing on making the goals as SMART as possible.

-      3. Each trainee should adjust their goals and Weekly Activity spreadsheet based on their feedback.
-This can be done afterwards if it is taken too long during this session.
+      3. Each trainee should adjust their goals and Weekly Activity spreadsheet based on the feedback.
+(This can be done after class if you run out of time.)
   - name: Reflect on the previous exercise
     time: 10
-    goal: Share the learnings of the smaller groups
+    goal: Share the insights of the smaller groups
     content: >-
       Return to the main group and discuss any common themes or challenges that came up in the small groups.